-This Indoor Rowing Class Gave Me A Full-Body Burn Like I've Never Known
+This New Indoor Rowing Class Is A Full-Body Burn Like You've Never Known

 The first rule of Fight Club is not to talk about Fight Club.
 That's all fine and good for a bunch of sweaty dudes brawling in a basement, but the rules are a little different nowadays.